Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADApplication.md

 # New-AzADApplication

 ## SYNOPSIS
-Add new entity to applications
+Adds new entity to applications

 ## SYNTAX